 That’s the question we have right now.
-[Since Project Traveller], people were angry mainly for two reasons: the effect it’s going to have in terms of the community’s [reputation] and what these kids see right now; and B.) The kids that are caught up in the whole justice and religious aspect of it might get radicalized now…
+[Since Project Traveller], people were angry mainly for two reasons: the effect it’s going to have in terms of the community’s [reputation] and what these kids see right now; and B.) The kids who are caught up in the whole justice and religious aspect of it might get radicalised now.

 This is not a fair world, I don’t want to be part of a world where a judge or the mayor is smoking crack from my brother or cousin.
 Then they end up joining a radical group somewhere and go into that kind of stuff.
 That was the biggest fear in the neighbourhood.

-I mean, yeah, or, ‘They body-slammed my grandma,’ right?
+I mean, yeah, or, "They body-slammed my grandma," right?
 Actually, after the raid happened, they came back with a thing called Project Clean Slate.
-So basically they come in and broke the doors down, slammed people’s families and everything else.
+So basically they came in and broke the doors down, slammed people’s families and everything else.
 The next day it’s like, if you want a job being a police officer now… If you want to be a cop, here’s the application, we’re hiring.

 It’s nonsense, but I think there were some good cops in that situation who really knew what was going on and did a lot of work building relationships with people.
 One or two officers I would say made people feel that change was going to happen.
 But we’ll see how that goes.